- Cancer Information

-Living away from the person with cancer can be difficult.
+Some people live away from the person with cancer.
 You may feel guilty for not being closer, and you may feel you are the last one to know about treatment and care.
-This can be frustrating when you want to stay involved.

 - Create a local support network.
-You could start by reaching out to relatives and friends who can visit the person regularly.
-You can also talk to the hospital social worker about arranging volunteer and paid care workers, or call Cancer Council 13 11 20 to find out what support is available in the person’s area.
+You could start by connecting with relatives and friends who can visit the person regularly.
+You can also talk to a social worker on the treatment team about arranging volunteer and paid care workers.
+Call Cancer Council 13 11 20 to find out what support is available in the person’s local area.

-- Consider using websites such as lovlist.org and caringbridge.org to coordinate offers of help.
+- Consider using websites such as Gather My Crew to coordinate offers of help.

-- Write a contact list of the health professionals who are looking after the person with cancer, and keep this list handy in case you need to contact them.
+- Keep an up-to-date contact list of the health professionals who are looking after the person with cancer.

 - Use technology to stay in touch.
-Options include email, blogging, text messaging, Skype, Facebook and video conferencing.
+Options include email, blogs, text messages, video calls and social media apps.

-- Ask the person if their doctor will allow them to record consultations so you can hear what was discussed, or see if you can join the consult by phone.
+- Ask the person if their health professional will allow them to record consultations so you can hear what was discussed, or see if you can join the consult by phone.